In His Own Write: Illustrations

 The illustrations of In His Own Write have received comparatively little attention.
 Doggett writes that the book's drawings are similar to the "shapeless figures" of Thurber, but with Lennon's unique touch.
 He interprets much of the art as displaying the same fascination with cripples apparent in the text, joining faces to "unwieldy, joke-animal bodies" alongside figures "distorted almost beyond humanity".
 Journalist Scott Gutterman describes the characters as "strange, protoplasmic creatures", and "lumpen everyman and everywoman figures" joined by animals, "[gamboling] around an empty landscape, engaged in obscure pursuits".

 Analysing the illustration accompanying the piece "Randolf's Party", Gutterman describes the group as "gossiping, frowning, and bunching together", but while some figures adhere to regular social conventions, some fly away out of the image.
-Doggett interprets the same drawing as including "Neanderthal men", some merely faces attached to ballons, while others "[boast] Cubist profiles with one eye hovering just outside their faces".
+Doggett interprets the same drawing as including "Neanderthal men", some merely faces attached to balloons, while others "[boast] Cubist profiles with one eye hovering just outside their faces".
 Sauceda suggests the figures of the drawing reappear in the Beatles' 1968 animated film, Yellow Submarine, and describes the "balloon heads" as a metaphor for people's "empty-headedness".
 Doggett and Sauceda each identify self-portraits among Lennon's drawings, including one of a Lennon-like figure flying through the air, which Doggett determines to be one of the book's best illustrations.
 Doggett interprets it as evoking Lennon's "wish-fulfillment dreams", while Sauceda and Gutterman each see the drawing as representing the freedom Lennon felt in making his art.